VzxPLnHqr/sig-pow/README.md

-Considering how Alice might price tickets, and how people might pay for them, actually presents a curious additional possibility: Alice could generate and pre-sign a spending transaction of her choosing whereby she (presumably) pays some of the work-a-lottery prize back to herself, and pays the remainder into an additional work-a-lottery with different, presumably easier, parameters.
-She publishes the parameters for both lotteries, and prospective miners can choose which to solve.
+Considering how Alice might price tickets, and how people might pay for them, actually presents a curious additional possibility: Alice could generate and pre-sign a spending transaction of her choosing whereby she (presumably) pays some of the work-a-lottery prize back to herself, and pays the remainder into a new work-a-lottery output.

-The reason why the new parameters would likely be easier is that in order to _actually_ spend the new work-a-lottery prize, a prospective spender would still need to provide a valid solution (short enough signatures) to the original, in addition to providing a valid solution to the new.
+In order to _actually_ spend the new work-a-lottery prize, a prospective spender would still need to provide a valid solution (short enough signatures) to the original, in addition to providing a valid solution to the new.
 Thus, in actuality, the new lottery requires more work to unlock.
 However, in order to claim the new (smaller) lottery prize, the prospective miner does _not_ need a signature from Alice, thereby eliminating any risk of Alice censoring.